1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ??? example "V-Slot Wheels Maintenance"

     - As the wheels will suffer from running on the aluminum and debris can build up, clean the aluminum and the wheels itself from time to time.
-    - After that, add some sythetic grease onto the aluminum profile where the wheels are running to reduce friction.
+    - After that, add some sythetic grease like white lithium grease or silicone grease (e.g. "Super Lube" from Loctite) onto the aluminum profile where the wheels are running to reduce friction.
     - *Make sure you're not using WD-40 or grease which has graphite or MoS2 added!*
     - If you see debris building up pretty quick, it's most likely because the wheels are too close to the aluminum and therefore it's too much friction which leads to a quick wearout.
 So make sure the wheels are touching the aluminum but they shouldn't be too tight.